Sign In

 Important Information About Lagevrio

 Lagevrio (molnupiravir) is an oral antiviral drug that should be initiated as soon as possible after diagnosis of COVID-19 and within 5 days of symptom onset.
-Lagevrio has been authorized for adults aged 18 years and older with a current diagnosis of mild to moderate COVID-19 who are at high risk for progressing to severe COVID‑19 including hospitalization or death, and for whom alternative COVID-19 treatment options authorized by the U.S. Food and Drug Administration (FDA) are not accessible or clinically appropriate.
+Lagevrio has been authorized for treatment of adults aged 18 years and older with a current diagnosis of mild to moderate COVID-19 who are at high risk for progressing to severe COVID 19 including hospitalization or death, and for whom alternative COVID-19 treatment options authorized or approved by the U.S. Food and Drug Administration (FDA) are not accessible or clinically appropriate.

 Lagevrio is available for patients by prescription only.
-Prescriptions can be obtained from your health care provider or through the Test to Treat program.
+Prescriptions can be obtained from your health care provider or at a Test to Treat program.

-Lagevrio is not a substitute for vaccination in individuals for whom COVID-19 vaccination and a booster dose are recommended.
+Lagevrio is not a substitute for vaccination in individuals for whom COVID-19 vaccination is recommended.

 Emergency Use Authorization of Lagevrio